Debunking the Misconceptions, Excuses, and Reasons Why People Don’t Spay or Neuter Their Cat for Spay/Neuter Month

 7. Euthanizing cats is a humane way to control cat overpopulation, so why bother with spay/neuter?
 Euthanasia originated as a humane way to end suffering in an animal due to extreme circumstances like terminal illnesses or sicknesses.
 Healthy, happy cats are now being euthanized as a means to control the population – rather than let this trend continue, we must encourage TNRM (Trap, Neuter, Return, Manage) programs for outdoor cats and responsible spay/neuter for indoor and free-roaming cats.

 8. The procedure is too dangerous.
 Spay-neuter operations are the most routine surgeries performed in the veterinary world and are very safe.
 They are typically very quick and most cats are walking and eating within a few hours after the surgery and back to normal behavior in a couple of days.
 They are prescribed pain medication after the surgery as needed and complications are not common, especially when the owner or caretaker follows all post-surgical care guidelines.

 9. The procedure is too expensive.
 There are low-cost or even free clinics that offer assistance – ask your veterinarian or local shelter for options.
 The ASPCA also has a low-cost spay/neuter provider database available on its website.
 Click here for details.

 10. I don’t even have a cat – why should I care about spay/neuter?
 All of us are affected by cat overpopulation and millions of tax dollars are spent every year to shelter and care for these animals.
 Much of that money is spent to euthanize them when homes can’t be found.
 If communities collectively help promote the virtues of spay/neuter, shelters will be less crowded, less monies will be spent, and cat overpopulation will decrease as a result over time.

-This post has been updated from a previous publication.
 For further information on spay/neuter and cat overpopulation, please reference these detailed articles: